 Martin Munkacsi: Think While You Shoot! brings together more than 125 vintage photographs as well as magazines and layouts from the 1920s through the mid-1940s — many of which have not been on view since their original publication — this career retrospective serves to reaffirm Martin Munkacsi’s invaluable contribution to the history of photography.
 Organized by F. C. Gundlach at the Haus de photographie, Hamburg, the exhibition completes an international tour in San Francisco in a focused presentation overseen by SFMOMA Senior Curator of Photography Sandra Phillips.

-Around 1927 Munkacsi relocated to Berlin, then the center of publishing activity, and joined a thriving community of innovative photographers, artists, and photographic reporters.
-There Munkacsi and his peers capitalized on publishers’ shift away from hand-drawn illustration in favor of photography.
-Of the many talented freelance photographers available, Munkacsi was the only one to be hired as staff for the preeminent German photo weekly Berliner Illustrirte Zeitung (BIZ).
-Munkacsi distinguished himself with a dynamic style of spontaneous reportage that captured fleeting moments — a soccer ball leaving the foot of a sportsman, a dancer twirling in mid-air, a motorcyclist racing through a puddle, children at play — and suggested stories extending beyond the picture plane.
-Munkacsi’s pictures also pointed to the major cultural undercurrents of the period between the two World Wars.
-Not long after he photographed the Day of Potsdam, which marked the start of Nazi dictatorship, anti-Semitic policies bore down on the Jewish-run BIZ, and Munkacsi, like many of his Jewish colleagues, fled Germany.
+Around 1927 Munkacsi relocated to Berlin, the center of publishing activity with a community of innovative photographers, artists, and photographic reporters.
+Munkacsi and his peers capitalized on publishers’ shift away from hand-drawn illustration in favor of photography.
+Of many talented freelance photographers available, Munkacsi was the one to be hired as staff for the German photo weekly Berliner Illustrirte Zeitung (BIZ).
+He distinguished himself with a dynamic style of spontaneous reportage that captured fleeting moments — a soccer ball leaving the foot of a sportsman, a dancer twirling in mid-air, a motorcyclist racing through a puddle, children at play — suggesting stories beyond the picture plane.
+His pictures also pointed to the major cultural undercurrents of the period between the World Wars.
+Not long after he photographed the Day of Potsdam, which marked the start of Nazi dictatorship, anti-Semitic policies bore down on Jewish-run BIZ, and Munkacsi, like many of his Jewish colleagues, fled Germany.

-Upon immigrating to the United States in 1934, Munkacsi took a job as a fashion photographer at Harper’s Bazaar under Editor-in-Chief Carmel Snow.
-His work during this period revolutionized American fashion photography and remains that for which he is best remembered in the United States.
-Rebuking the conventional approach, which used the model as a lifeless mannequin or “clotheshorse,” Munkacsi presented the model outdoors and in action — running, swimming, driving, and enjoying the physical freedom, and engineering marvels, of the modern world.
+On immigrating to the United States in 1934, Munkacsi took a job as a fashion photographer at Harper’s Bazaar under Editor-in-Chief Carmel Snow.
+His work revolutionized American fashion photography and remains that for which he is best remembered in the United States.
+Rebuking convention, which used the model as a lifeless mannequin or “clotheshorse,” Munkacsi presented the model outdoors and in action — running, swimming, driving, and enjoying the physical freedom, and engineering marvels, of the modern world.
 His model was the “all-American” athletic woman, a real person with a real identity.

 In 1940 Munkacsi signed what was then the most lucrative photography contract to-date, for a Ladies Home Journal series titled How America Lives.
 Munkacsi shot 65 of the 78 sequences, which portrayed everyday life in America during World War II.